Tubal Factor Infertility

 Definition - What does Tubal Factor Infertility mean?

-Tubal factor infertility occurs when there is a blockage or narrowing in one or both fallopian tubes that stops sperm and egg from meeting.
-As a result, conception does not occur.
-Tubal factor infertility is thought to account for 20-30% of all cases of infertility.
+Tubal factor infertility occurs when there is a blockage or narrowing in the fallopian tubes that stops sperm and egg from meeting or prevents a fertilized egg from reaching the uterus.
+Tubal factor infertility is thought to account for 25-35% of all cases of infertility.

 FertilitySmarts explains Tubal Factor Infertility